top of page

 Summarized backgrounds for Tokitae and Corky (captive Orcas):

 Tokitae - Tokitae ("Lolita") is a Southern Resident Orca - violently captured and taken from her family in the Salish Sea on August 8, 1970.
-She has been kept in the smallest tank in North America [at Miami Seaquarium] for 52+ years.
+She was kept in the smallest tank in North America [at Miami Seaquarium] for nearly 53 years.
 The first ten years of Tokitae's captivity were spent with a tank mate named Hugo.
 He died of a brain aneurysm after repeatedly ramming his head into the wall of the tank.
-Tokitae has lived in isolation for 42+ years.
+Tokitae lived in isolation for 42+ years.
 Her presumed mother "Ocean Sun" is still alive in the Salish Sea and the oldest member of L-Pod (a pod of Southern Resident Orcas).
+Sadly, Tokitae passed away on August 18, 2023.

 Letters make an impact!